Apfirebolt/imdb-clone-frontend-nuxt/README.md

 I wanted to learn more about server side rendering and Nuxt JS.
 I went through docs of Nuxt JS, a few crash courses and wanted to test my skills with a project.
 Hence, this came into existence.

+This project uses this API built in Express :- https://github.com/Apfirebolt/open-movie-database

 ## Technologies Used

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)